 The problem is not that conversions fail technically, but that the delivery approach is optimized for system readiness rather than business readiness, security, and sustainable access design.

-The SAP Activate typical project lifecycle is Discover, Prepare, Explore, Realize, Deploy, Run.
-However, in a conversion scenario, Discover and Explore are often heavily truncated.
-These phases become checklist-driven technical exercises, rather than opportunities to redesign business processes, access models, segregation of duties, or prepare the organization for change.
+In a conversion scenario, the Discover and Explore phases of SAP Activate are often heavily truncated.
+These phases become checklist-driven technical exercises rather than opportunities to redesign business processes, access models, segregation of duties, or prepare the organization for change.

-Likewise, where new Fiori apps are technically delivered, these may simply be generated according to SAP app library settings.
-In this manner, very little consideration is given to whether the app is presenting potential for process discrepancies, Segregation of Duties (SoD), or the user access strategies.
+Likewise, where new Fiori apps are technically delivered, little consideration may be given to process discrepancies, segregation of duties, or user access strategies.

-Overall, without early attention and focus, security risks increase and the scale of business change is significantly underestimated, which affects adoption and productivity.
+Without early attention, security risks increase and the scale of business change is significantly underestimated, affecting adoption and productivity.

 Missed opportunities — and the consequences